-2. You're struggling with dry and irritated skin while pregnant
+2. You're struggling with dry and irritated skin

 If you're struggling with dry and irritated skin during pregnancy, you're not alone.
 The solution is to look for skincare the hydrates from deep within, as it's often the dehydration that leads to irritation.

 Moisturiser isn't enough.
 You'll need to transform your skincare routine to include hydrating cleanser, face oils, serums and moisturisers.
 Plus, you'll need a great exfoliant to sough off the dead, dry skin to allow the products to penetrate.